NuSTAR GO Target of Opportunity (ToO) trigger or

 Source morphology

-Clicking the Submit button sends emails and text messages to the NuSTAR operations team.
-A confirmation email will be sent to the 'Email:' field at the time of submission.
+Clicking the "Submit!" button sends emails and text messages to the NuSTAR operations team.
+A confirmation email will be automatically sent to the address provided in the 'Email:' field above.

-A minimal set of data products for ToO/DDT observations performed within the last 14 days is also available as each observation progresses via the NuSTAR quicklook products webpage.
-Please carefully read the caveats on the use of this data detailed on the quicklook webpage.
+A minimal set of data products for ToO and DDT observations performed within the last 14 days is also available, and updated as each observation progresses, via the NuSTAR quicklook products webpage.
+Please carefully read the caveats on the use of this data detailed on the quicklook ToO products webpage.

 Please contact nustar-help at srl.caltech.edu if you have any questions.